pabloiyu/mini-language-model/README.md

 ## Mistral

 Contains a very simple use case of a quantized Mistral-7B model.
+Also experimenting with vector similarity and simple RAG implementation.